qqqlab/madflight-docs/docs/index.md

 <img src="img/STM32-STM32F4-STM32F411-STM32F411CEU6-pinout-high-resolution.png" width="45%" />

-## Pinout for Of-the-shelf Flight Controllers
+## Pinout STM32 Of-the-shelf Flight Controllers

 In the `src` directory you'll find header files for 400+ commercial flight controllers.
 These are converted Betaflight configuration files.
 Include the header file of your board, and in your program set '#define HW_USE_XXX' to match your board.